 Christopher Woodward - Director of music

 Christopher has been Director of Music at St Barnabas, Dulwich since August 2020 where he is responsible for the renowned adult choir.
-Prior to this worked as an organist and choir director at All Saints’ Church, Putney Common for six years.
+In 2021 he founded Dulwich Children’s Choir with the sole aim of continuing to inspire young children in Years 2 to 7 to become choristers.
+Prior to this he worked as an organist and choir director at All Saints’ Church, Putney Common for six years.
 Whilst at Putney, Christopher led a successful music programme at All Saints’ where he directed a fine adult chamber choir and a team of choral scholars each week.
 He also established Putney Treblemakers which attracted some forty children each week.
 The children’s choir recorded a CD of Christmas music and a number of its members went to be cathedral choristers, sing with the NYCGB and entered the BBC Young Chorister of the Year.
 Christopher studied at both King’s College London and The Royal Academy of Music and is an Associate of the Royal College of Organists; he currently studies conducting with Neil Ferris.
 Christopher is a qualified teacher and is passionate about inspiring children with a life-long love of music.
 Since September 2017 he has been Director of Music at Newton Prep – one of London’s most prestigious schools – where he leads a large Music Department.